Professor Angelique Richardson

 Examiners: Professor David Amigoni, University of Keele, and Dr Jason Hall, University of Exeter

-Dr Jessica Pearce (2010) (English Scholarship), 'The Child and Child-Parent Relations in Hardy's Novels', Now working in Civil Service Reform, Cabinet Office.
+Dr Jessica Pearce (2010) (English Scholarship), 'The Child and Child-Parent Relations in Hardy's Novels', Now Civil Service Reform, Cabinet Office.

 Examiners: Professor David Amigoni, University of Keele, and Professor Tim Kendall, University of Exeter